The best 3 dinners with Geisha in Kyoto

 Dinner with Geisha in Kyoto would be a most pleasurable event, for not only foreign people but also for native Japanese.
 For to have a Japanese meal – washoku (和食) – registered as an intangible heritage asset by UNESCO in 2013.
 Japanese food is becoming very popular.
 It is of course very tasty, but we must start to understand that for Japanese people, it is not just about eating and gaining nutrients for good health.
 It is also the means by which to treat the family, friends, and guests – having meals together is a special occasion – treating others how you want to be treated yourself – this is Omotenashi (おもてなし).

-- 2 The best 3 tours with Geisha for you:
+- The best 3 dinner tours with Geisha for you:

-- 4 Few things for you to know
+- Few things about Kyoto for you to know before seeing Geisha

 Unique culture of Geisha